petewinn/OCI-Free-Tier/VSCode-iPad.md

 ## Step 3: Assign a domain / subdomain!

 To add secure access via https we're going to assign a subdomain here and use a reverse proxy to route through to the service.
-Simply put, go to a service like godaddy where you have a
+Simply put, go to a service like godaddy and buy a domain or point a subdomain you own to your server.

-If we're going to access this outside the cloud console we're going to need a public IP.

-* Navigate to "Instance > Details > Attached VNICs > VNIC Details > IP Addresses".
-* From the ... menu click to edit the existing private IP address.
-* Select "reserved public IP" and select the IP address you generated in step 3.
+In this case - you'll want ot create an A record in you DNS akin to `@ point to IP` for domain.com `vs points to <IP Address>` for vs.domain.com

+***Bonus round:*** From this point you can now log into the ssh into the box using this domian redirect instead of the ip address (i.e. ssh ubuntu@vs.domain.com -i <yourkey>)

-## Setup port forwarding and SSL
+## Step 4: Setup port forwarding and SSL

 Now we head to the Oracle Cloud Console to set up the port forwarding rules so that traffic can even get to the server in the first place!